TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 ## 1. Problem Understanding

 - You're given two integers:
-  * N â†’ the root to find
+  * N → the root to find
-  * M â†’ the number
+  * M → the number
   * You must find an integer X such that:
   * X^N == M
-- If such integer X exists â†’ return it.
+- If such integer X exists → return it.
-- If no such integer exists â†’ return -1.
+- If no such integer exists → return -1.
 - Example:
   * 3rd root of 27 = 3
-  * 4th root of 69 â‰  integer â†’ return -1
+  * 4th root of 69 ≠ integer → return -1
   * 4th root of 81 = 3
 - This is a classic Binary Search on Answer problem.
 ---